Who Goes There?: Plot

 Everyone suspects each other by now but must stay together for safety, deciding who will take turns sleeping and standing watch.
-Tensions mount and some men begin to go mad thinking that they are already the last human or wondering if they could know if they were not human any longer.
+Tensions mount and some men begin to go mad, thinking that they are already the last human, or wondering if they could know whether they were human any longer.
 Ultimately, Kinner, the cook, is murdered and accidentally revealed to be a Thing.
 McReady realizes that even small pieces of the creature will behave as independent organisms.
 He then uses this fact to test which men have been "converted" by taking blood samples from everyone and dipping a heated wire in the vial of blood.
-Each man's blood is tested, one at a time and the donor is immediately killed if his blood recoils from the wire; fourteen men in all, including Connant and Garry, are revealed to be Things.
-The remaining men go to test the isolated Blair and on the way see the first albatross of the Antarctic spring flying overhead; they shoot the bird to prevent a Thing from infecting it and flying to civilization.
+Each man's blood is tested, one at a time, and the donor is immediately killed if his blood recoils from the wire.
+Fourteen men, including Connant and Garry, are revealed to be Things.
+The remaining men go to test the isolated Blair, and on the way, see the first albatross of the Antarctic spring flying overhead; they shoot the bird to prevent a Thing from infecting it and flying to civilization.

 When they reach Blair's cabin, they discover that he is a Thing.
-They realize that it has been left to its own devices for a week, coming and going as it pleased as it is able to squeeze under doors by transforming itself.
+They realize that it has been left to its own devices for a week, coming and going as it pleased, as it is able to squeeze under doors by transforming itself.
 With the creatures inside the base destroyed, McReady and two others enter the cabin to kill the Thing that was once Blair.
 McReady forces it out into the snow and destroys it with a blowtorch.
-Afterwards the trio discover that the Thing was dangerously close to finishing the construction of a nuclear-powered anti-gravity device that would have allowed it to escape to the outside world.
+Afterwards, the trio discover that the Thing was dangerously close to finishing the construction of a nuclear-powered anti-gravity device that would have allowed it to escape to the outside world.